josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇧🇲_bermuda.md

 ---

-## A Small Archipelago Can Still Have Dramatic Politics
+## A Small Archipelago Can Still Have Dense History

-Bermuda’s history does not become simple after settlement.
+Bermuda did not become simple after settlement.

-The English Civil War reached Bermuda, where many colonists were strongly royalist.
-Bermuda’s position during the American Revolution was also complicated by trade, hunger, family connections, Atlantic routes, and survival.
-Bermudians were involved in the 1775 removal of gunpowder from the Bermudian magazine, which was sent to support the American rebellion.

-Later, Bermuda became much more important to British naval power.
-The Royal Naval Dockyard on Ireland Island became a major base guarding western Atlantic shipping lanes.
-Bermuda was connected to the War of 1812, American Civil War blockade running, Boer War prisoners, twentieth-century military installations, wartime censorship, intelligence work, tourism, aviation, finance, political unrest, and modern self-government.

-So yes.

-Some shit has gone down in Bermuda.
+It has been:

+- a shipwreck settlement;
+- an early colonial assembly society;
+- a slavery society;
+- a maritime economy;
+- a salt, shipbuilding, privateering, and trade centre;
+- a royalist flashpoint during the English Civil War;
+- a complicated actor during the American Revolution;
+- a major British naval base;
+- a staging point connected to the War of 1812;
+- a site linked to American Civil War blockade running;
+- a place where Boer prisoners of war were held;
+- a wartime censorship and intelligence site;
+- a tourism centre;
+- a financial-services centre;
+- a self-governing Overseas Territory;
+- a conservation site;
+- and the home of an Olympic gold medallist.

-But this section is not here to turn Bermuda into a list of imperial trivia.
+This is not a list of trivia.

-It is here to stop contestants using “small island” as code for “historically simple.”
+It is a warning against flattening.

+Contestants may now understand why “triangle and shorts” was not an adequate briefing.

 Small places can have dense histories.